List of Steven Universe characters: Bismuth

 The Crystal Gems' weaponsmith during the ancient rebellion, Bismuth (voiced first by Uzo Aduba and later by Miriam Hyman) is passionately devoted to overthrowing the hierarchical structure of Gem society and grateful to Rose Quartz for showing her that an alternative existed.
 However, her radicalism led to a dispute with Rose over the use of a weapon designed to permanently destroy enemy Gems, leading Rose to bubble her gem and hide her fate from the other Crystal Gems.
 In the show's special hundredth episode, Steven accidentally frees Bismuth and befriends her, but is later forced to bubble her again when the same conflict repeats itself.
-Steven later frees Bismuth again in the fifth season so she can attend Ruby and Sapphire's wedding; upon her release, she comes to understand Rose's choices after learning of her true identity as Pink Diamond, rejoining the Crystal Gems and becoming a New Crystal Gem alongside Connie, Peridot and Lapis.
+Steven later frees Bismuth again in the fifth season so she can attend Ruby and Sapphire's wedding; upon her release, she comes to understand Rose's choices after learning of her true identity as Pink Diamond.

 Aduba's guest performance in Bismuth's debut episode, and Bismuth's portrayal as a sympathetic character whose complex disagreement with Steven had no easy answers, won praise from critics, although some commentators objected to the possible stereotypical implications of an African-American woman playing a character with a dangerously militant ideology.
 Aduba continued to voice the character in the majority of her appearances, but was replaced by Miriam Hyman in the video game Unleash the Light and the final three episodes of Steven Universe Future due to scheduling conflicts for Aduba.